johnbean36/millebornes/README.md

 ***
 ##Credits:
 ***
+The Parker Brothers instruction manual for Mille Bornes
 ##Pseudocode
 * Code the layout for the card game in HTML and CSS
 * Create a rules page linked to the main game page